tf/tf.github.com/_posts/2014-02-20-environment-liniting-for-12-factor-apps.md

 For all of this the application's `.env.example` file becomes the primary source of truth.
 Only variables explained there can be used in the code or passed to tasks like `env:set`.
-The gem even parses the description comments to generate helpful error messages.
+The gem also parses the description comments to generate helpful error messages.
 A typical `.env.example` file looks like this: